aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-link-annotation/_index.md

 A Link is a rectangular area that can be placed anywhere on the page.
 Each link has a corresponding PDF action associated with it.
 This action is performed when the user clicks in the area of this link.

-The following code snippet shows how to add Link Annotation to a PDF file.
+The following code snippet shows how to add Link Annotation to a PDF file using a phone number example:
 ```
 using Aspose.Pdf.Annotations;
 using Aspose.Pdf.Text;